parkermac/LO/notes/analytical_runs.md

 [Data] -> [Code] -> [Output]

+---

+**NOTE: the handling of river information can be confusing.
+Here is what happens:**

+1. LO/pgrid/start_grid.py (calling gfun_user.py) creates files that have information about rivers (names and gage numbers - if any) and their channel locations.
+For non-analytical runs these are would be created by the LO/pre/river1 programs.
+The README in LO/pre/river1 gives a lot more information.
+For analytical cases things are much simpler so we just make these by hand using code in gfun_user.py.
+    - LO_output/pre/river1/ae0_v0/river_info.csv
+    - LO_output/pre/river1/ae0_v0/tracks/creek0.p
+2. LO/pgrid/carve_rivers.py goes through each river and figures out the exact grid indices where it's source should be on the ROMS grid you are making, saving the output in:
+    - LO_output/pgrid/ae0/roms_river_info.csv
+3. LO/pgrid/grid_to_LO.py copies the roms_river_info.csv you just made into a place where it can be used by the forcing code, e.g. rivA0.
+    - LO_data/grids/ae0/river_info.csv

+The confusing bit is that the name "river_info.csv" was reused in steps 1 and 3, even though in 3 it is a file full of indices, and in 1 it has gage numbers.
+This is just a legacy of how the code was developed, and me not wanting to break things already in place.

+---

 #### Repeat some steps on a remote linux machine

 Get an account on perigee or apogee from David Darr.
 Then, working in the main directory he makes for you (e.g. /dat1/[username], not in your $HOME directory ~) again install python and the LO (clone from parkermac) and LO_user (clone from your GitHub account) repos.

 Then copy LO_data/grids/ae0 from your laptop to the remote machine.
 You could use scp for this, or I like the Transmit program from the App store, but it is $25 per year.

+---

 #### Create the forcing files for a run

-Working on the remote machine, go to `LO/driver` and execute these three commands from the linux command line (sequence doesn't matter):
+Working on a remote machine like apogee or perigee, go to `LO/driver` and execute these three commands from the linux command line (sequence doesn't matter):
 ```
 python driver_forcing3.py -g ae0 -0 2020.01.01 -1 2020.01.02 -f rivA0
 python driver_forcing3.py -g ae0 -0 2020.01.01 -1 2020.01.02 -f ocnA0 -s new